UbhiTS/AspNetCoreRateLimitRegex/README.md

 For example:

+Instead of
+> "Endpoint":"*"
+you now say
+> "UrlRegex":".*:.*"
-Instead of '''"Endpoint":"*"''' you now say "UrlRegex":".*:.*" where the format of url regex is "httpverb:urlpath" ... so the 1st ".*" matches anything (get,post,put,delete,patch) and the 2nd ".*" will match any url path
+where the format of url regex is "httpverb:urlpath" ... so the 1st ".*" matches anything (get,post,put,delete,patch) and the 2nd ".*" will match any url path

 In the UrlRateLimiting configuration in appsettings.json you also have an optional parameter in the rule called "ProtectUrlUnmatched" which is false by default.